What is the Program?

-PGA HOPE (Helping Our Patriots Everywhere) is a year-round golf program offered as a therapeutic rehabilitation tool for all military Veterans.
-The lifetime sport of golf has proven to be an excellent outlet for activity and competition but also allows Veterans to assimilate back into their community through the social interaction the game provides.
+PGA HOPE Helping Our Patriots Everywhere is a year-round golf program offered as a therapeutic rehabilitation tool for all military veterans.
+The lifetime sport of golf has proven to be an excellent outlet for activity and competition but also allows veterans to assimilate back into their community through the social interaction that game provides.

 The HOPE program accommodates all Veterans with FREE golf instruction taught by local PGA Professionals.
 PGA HOPE is broken down into a two-part process:

-- The first step is the Down Range Clinic, a free introductory golf experience open to all veterans that serves as an orientation to the HOPE program.
-PGA Professionals provide proper instruction on the game, the use of adaptive equipment when necessary, and are paired with our heroes by zip code to create a local hometown for participants to stay in the game.
+The first step is the Introductory Clinic that serves as an orientation to the PGA HOPE program.
+PGA Professionals provide proper instruction on the game, the use of adaptive equipment when necessary, and are paired with our heroes by program location to create a local connection for participants to stay in the game.

-- Following the Down Range Clinic, all veterans are invited to participate in the weekly HOPE sessions that will be conducted over the next 5 to 8 weeks.
+Following the Introductory Clinic, all veterans are invited to participate in the weekly sessions that will be conducted over the next 6 weeks.

 Who is it for?